pranathiparimi3108/TAI-IP-Weather-Application/README.md

+# Level 2-Task 2
 # TAI-IP-Weather Forecast web Application

-A simple and responsive weather application that fetches real-time weather data using an API.
+Built a simple and responsive weather application that fetches real-time weather data using an API.
 # Features
 - Search weather by city name
 - Displays temperature in Celsius